|Skip to: Main content | Subnavigation |

 About 12 insurers sell individual Minnesota Long Term Care Partnership policies.
 To sell partnership coverage, insurers must have their policy filings certified by the Minnesota Department of Commerce.
 To view the list of current companies selling policies, go to MinnesotaHelp.info® and search Long Term Care Partnership insurance companies.

 If a person wants to find more information about an insurance company, does not have an insurance agent and wants to find one or find license information about a current agent, go to the MN Department of Commerce’s vendor, Sircon.
-You can also check to see if the state has taken any enforcement actions again the company.
+You can also check to see if the state has taken any enforcement actions against the company.
 Some financial rating institutions, including A.M.
 Best and Moody’s, provide free online ratings information.
 Other ratings institutions, including Standard and Poors, Fitch, and Weiss, may be available for purchase or through a library.
 This information is used to review the financial health of the insurance company.

 If you find yourself in a dispute with an insurer or agent and are unable to resolve it yourself, the Minnesota Department of Commerce maybe able to help.
 Visit Insurance Complaints, or call 800/657-3602.

 A number of other states have implemented Partnership programs or are in the process of developing them.
 The federal government has developed standards for a national reciprocity agreement for all states participating in the Partnership program.
 A person who has purchased a Partnership policy in one state can receive asset protection when applying for medical assistance for Long-Term Care in another Partnership state with which the first Partnership state has a reciprocal agreement.
 See Reciprocity agreements for Long Term Care Partnership states.